SYN cookies

 SYN cookie is a technique used to resist SYN flood attacks.
 The technique's primary inventor Daniel J. Bernstein defines SYN cookies as "particular choices of initial TCP sequence numbers by TCP servers."
 In particular, the use of SYN cookies allows a server to avoid dropping connections when the SYN queue fills up.
 Instead of storing additional connections, a SYN queue entry is encoded into the sequence number sent in the SYN+ACK response.
 If the server then receives a subsequent ACK response from the client with the incremented sequence number, the server is able to reconstruct the SYN queue entry using information encoded in the TCP sequence number and proceed as usual with the connection.

 Implementation

-In order to initiate a TCP connection, the client sends a TCP SYN packet to the server.
-In response, the server sends a TCP SYN+ACK packet back to the client.
-One of the values in this packet is a sequence number, which is used by the TCP to reassemble the data stream.
-According to the TCP specification, that first sequence number sent by an endpoint can be any value as decided by that endpoint.
-As the sequence number is chosen by the sender, returned by the recipient, and has no otherwise-defined internal structure, it can be overloaded to carry additional data.
-The following describes one possible implementation, however as there is no public standard to follow, the order, length, and semantics of the fields may differ between SYN cookie implementations.
+To initiate a TCP connection, the client sends a TCP SYN packet to the server.
+The server responds with a TCP SYN+ACK packet, which includes a sequence number used by TCP to reassemble the data stream.
+According to the TCP specification, the initial sequence number sent by an endpoint can be any value chosen by that endpoint.
+Since this sequence number is chosen by the sender, returned by the recipient, and has no predefined internal structure, it can be overloaded to carry additional data.
+The following outlines one possible implementation, though there is no public standard, so the order, length, and semantics of the fields may vary between SYN cookie implementations.

 SYN cookies are initial sequence numbers that are carefully constructed according to the following rules: